SAP/openui5-docs/docs/Busy_Indication_a92e0aa.md

 The Master-Detail app implements a busy indication concept as specified by the SAP Fiori Design Guidelines.

-Calling the app will result in the following:

 -   Only initially a global busy indicator is displayed that overlays the whole app until the metadata of the service is loaded.

 -   Afterwards, a local busy indicator is displayed on the master list and the detail page.